nginx/unit-docs/source/installation.rst

        The default is :samp:`state`.

    * - :samp:`--tmp=directory`
-     - Defines the temporary files location (used to dump large request bodies).
+     - Defines the temporary file storage location (used to dump large request bodies).

        The default value is :samp:`tmp`.